 (6) An original proprietor who has failed to convene and hold a meeting of the body corporate in accordance with section 49 remains liable to the penalty provided by that section notwithstanding that an order is made under subsection (1) or that a meeting is convened and held pursuant to such an order.

-[Section 103 amended by No. 55 of 2004 s.
+[Section 103 amended: No. 55 of 2004 s.
 1156(1) and (3).]

 103A.
 Order for compliance, despite s.
 36A